 The commercial roofing industry has been constantly plagued by price hikes, material shortages, and inflation.
 Companies have been struggling endlessly to keep up with the market and customer needs.
 However, the struggle to make commercial roofing services affordable seems to be a never-ending battle.
 Weighing the average cost of a new commercial roof can be tricky at best because there are many factors to take into account, and costs keep varying.
-The truth is that the average cost of a new commercial roof installation will usually fall somewhere between $5.25 and $9.50 per square foot.
+The truth is that the average cost of a new commercial roof installation or commercial roof replacement will usually fall somewhere between $5.25 and $9.50 per square foot.
 These are just averages, though, and your particular project could cost more or less depending on a variety of factors.
 Let’s take a closer look at some of the things that can impact commercial roofing costs.

 Here’s a quick rundown of some of the most common commercial roofing materials and their average costs in Tennessee: